-1. When you select INT... from the Admin Procedures Screen, the following text displays with a prompt to use the Right and Left navigation arrows to select a setting:
+- 1. Use the Craft password to gain access to the Admin Procedures screen.
+The default password is 27238. - 2.
+When you select INT... from the Admin Procedures screen, the following text displays with a prompt to use the Right and Left navigation arrows to select a setting:

-Ethernet: Choice Selector PC Ethernet: Choice Selector
+Ethernet:Choice SelectorPC Ethernet:Choice Selector ---